ome/omero-web-apps-examples/README.rst

 This template repository contains examples of OMERO.web apps for the following setups:

-1. aurelia (aurelia as MVC, webpack packaging and babel transpiling)
-2. backbone (grunt for building, no ecma2015 and higher)
-3. minimal example (no JavaScript dependencies or build steps)
+1. minimal example (no JavaScript dependencies or build steps)
-4. react (react.js, created using create-react-app)
+2. react (react.js, created using create-react-app)
-5. webpack (jquery only, webpack packaging and babel transpiling)

-See README in each one for more details.

-Below we describe how to run in a development setup using Docker to run OMERO.web, connecting to a remote OMERO.server.
+We will run the simplest example app below.
+This is called ``minimal_webapp``.

+See the ``react-webapp/README`` for details on building and installing that app.

 Requirements
 ============